besi/quicklook-dot/readme.md

 ------------

 - The dot binary is a pre-requisite.
 Install it from <http://www.graphviz.org>
-- Make sure that the dot binary is available in the shell environment.
-You can create a symbolic link like so:

-		ln -s `which dot` /usr/bin/dot

 - Copy the QuickLook plugin bundle (.qlgenerator ending) to the folder ~/Library/QuickLook